wang-h/FMDL/README.md

-Unsupervised Word Segmenter using Minimum Description Length for Neural Machine Translation
+Efficient Unsupervised Word Segmenter using Minimum Description Length for Neural Machine Translation
 =======
 Are you looking for a simple python implementation of [Byte Pair Encoding (BPE)](https://github.com/rsennrich/subword-nmt.git) but for Chinese/Japanese?

-Though it is more than BPE, we developed yet another fastest unsupervised subword segmenter for these languages using the principle of Minimum Description Length (MDL).
+Though it is more than BPE, we developed yet another unsupervised subword segmenter for these languages using the principle of Minimum Description Length (MDL).

 You can train a FMDL-based subword segmentation model in 1 minute!